adamsilver/fdpb/registration.md

 #### 1. Change the page title

 When a page loads, it's the page's title that is read out first.
-For this reason updating the title to read "The form has errors" is vital for users that rely on screen readers.
+For this reason updating the title to read "The form has errors" (or words to that affect) will drastically help screen reader users.

 Whilst it's arguably less useful for those without vision impairments, it could still be a benefit.
-For users that multi-task and switch between tabs, having a title that changes could help users spot a tab that needs attention.
+For users that multi-task and switch between tabs, having that text on the erroneous tab could provide a vital notification of sorts.

 #### 2. Provide an error summary